joshuapowell/chart-exercise/README.md

    data in row 1 will be skipped.

 ## Examples
-Several example cases have been added to the system in order to test the capabilities of the Chart display tool.
-These sample files can be found in the `data` directory.
+Example CSV files for testing have been added to the `data` directory.

 ## Testing
 To execute testing a virtual environment with the following test packages must